Lori Trahan: 2018

-In October 2017, Trahan announced her candidacy for the 2018 election to succeed retiring U.S. Representative Niki Tsongas.
+In October 2017, Trahan announced her candidacy for the 2018 election to succeed retiring U.S. representative Niki Tsongas.
 Tsongas had succeeded Trahan's former boss, Meehan, in a 2007 special election (the district was renumbered as the 3rd district after the 2010 census).

-In September 2018, Trahan won the Democratic primary election, the real contest in this heavily Democratic district, narrowly defeating Daniel Koh, the former chief of staff to Boston Mayor Marty Walsh, in a field of 10 candidates.
+In September 2018, Trahan won the Democratic primary election, the real contest in this heavily Democratic district, narrowly defeating Daniel Koh, the former chief of staff to Boston mayor Marty Walsh, in a field of 10 candidates.
 The victory was upheld after a recount.
 In the November general election, Trahan defeated the Republican nominee, Rick Green, with 62% of the vote.

 2020

 Trahan was reelected with 97% of the vote in 2020, running unopposed.

+2022

+In 2022, Trahan was reelected with 63.6% of the vote, defeating Republican challenger Dean Tran.

+2024

+In 2024, Trahan was reelected unopposed with 97.5% of the vote.

 Tenure

 Campaign finance investigation

 On March 4, 2019, The Boston Globe published an analysis of contributions to Trahan's campaign in the weeks before the 3rd congressional district's 2018 Democratic primary.
 In the last days before the primary, Trahan put hundreds of thousands of dollars into TV advertising, and the Globe investigated the source of the money.
 Trahan told the Globe she used $371,000 in personal funds, but federal financial disclosures she filed in the late summer of 2018 appeared to show that she did not have the funds to cover such a loan.

 On December 17, 2019, the United States House Committee on Ethics launched a continuing investigation of Trahan after congressional investigators found "substantial reason to believe" that she violated campaign finance laws in her 2018 campaign.
 The Ethics Committee voted unanimously to dismiss the inquiry on July 15, 2020, saying in its final report that it "did not find that Representative Trahan acted in violation of House Rules, laws, regulations, or other standards of conduct."